-- Volunteers will be solicited for school needs. - An orientation will be held to educate volunteers about policies and procedures of the school. - Notes and phone calls to solicit help will be made. - Volunteers are given an application to fill out and guidelines to follow. - Volunteers sign-in upon arrival to the school so that their participation can be monitored. - Parents/Guardians are invited to assist in school activities such as field trips, in-class projects, at home projects, etc.
+- Volunteers will be solicited for school needs. - An orientation will be held to educate volunteers about policies and procedures of the school. - Notes and phone calls to solicit help will be made. - Volunteers sign-in upon arrival to the school so that their participation can be monitored. - Parents/Guardians are invited as needed to assist in school activities such as field trips, in-class projects, at home projects, etc.